-- Experience and capacity to work with the proposed data sources in the conduct of similar research efforts. - Experience and capacity to design and implement rigorous research and data analysis projects. - Experience producing and disseminating meaningful deliverables.
+- Experience and capacity to work with the proposed data sources in conducting similar research efforts. - Experience and capacity to design and implement rigorous research and data analysis projects. - Experience producing and disseminating meaningful deliverables.

 Applicants should also outline the management plan and organization that connects to the goals and objectives of the project.
-Among other factors, that plan should include a description of the anticipated level of effort of key personnel.

-If the applicant is seeking priority consideration under Priority 1(B), it should describe within this section how being a culturally specific organization (or funding a culturally specific subrecipient organization at a minimum of 40% of the project budget) will enhance its ability to implement the proposed project(s) and specify which culturally specific populations are intended or expected to be the subject and/or beneficiary of the research conducted under the proposed project(s).
+If the applicant is seeking priority consideration under Priority 1(B), it should describe within this section how being a culturally specific organization (or funding a culturally specific subrecipient organization at a minimum of 40% of the project budget) will enhance its ability to implement the proposed project(s) and specify which culturally specific populations are intended or expected to be the subject and/ or beneficiary of the research conducted under the proposed project(s).

-- 5. Appendices (not counted against the proposal narrative page limit) include: - · The project management plan. - If the application (including the budget) identifies any proposed non-competitive agreements that are or may be considered procurement "contracts" (rather than subawards), for purposes of federal grants administrative requirements, the applicant also must list the entities with which the applicant proposes to contract - List of other agencies, organizations, or funding sources to which this application has been submitted (if applicable). - 6.
-Plan for Collecting the Data Required for this Solicitation's Performance Measures
+5. Appendices (not counted against the proposal narrative page limit) include:

+• The project management plan.

+- If the application (including the budget) identifies any proposed noncompetitive agreements that are or may be considered procurement "contracts" (rather than subawards), for purposes of federal grants administrative requirements, the applicant also must list the entities with which the applicant proposes to contract. - List of other agencies, organizations, or funding sources to which this application has been submitted (if applicable).

+6. Plan for Collecting the Data Required for this Solicitation's Performance Measures